 This course provides an overview of the field of local area networking and internetworking.
 Students are introduced to the terminology, operating systems, hardware, and administration of various components of a computer network, including network topology, TCP/IP, the OSI reference model, and network security, among others.
 Students also learn and perform basic end-user functions and introductory administration operations of a network.
-Prerequisites: None Lecture Hours: 30; Lab Hours: 20; Outside Hours: 20
+Students are expected to designate an average of 12.5 hours for out-of-class study and assignments for this course.
+Prerequisites: None Lecture Hours: 30 Lab Hours: 20 Outside Hours: 20